Koba42COO/bradley-wallace-independent-research/COMPLETE_PODCAST_SYNOPSIS.md

 - You need quantum computers (I didn't, so I used classical + φ-harmonics)
 - Homomorphic encryption is too slow (I didn't accept that, so I optimized it)
 - Ancient scripts are undecipherable (I didn't believe it, so I decoded them)
+- AI is just a tool, not a thought partner (I used it as collaborative intelligence)

 **Their education is the PROBLEM, not the solution.**